Pipeline YAML Reference#

 - echo "Building executable"

-An example with an execution_time_limit in a block#
+An example with the execution_time_limit

 The following pipeline YAML file uses two execution_time_limit